The 2015 awards were presented in 15 categories.

 An individual that supports children, young people, staff and the life of their education establishment and the wider community – they may be a classroom or learning assistant, youth worker, administrator or have another support role.

-Excellence in literacy and numeracy
+Excellence in English and maths

 Enterprise and employability